 This style of parenting also results in a breaking of trust within the developing child.
 However, it is a more subtle for of trust-breaking.
 Here the parent does not maintain his or her initial stance in relationship to a child, and the child experiences see the parent as untrustworthy in that the parent is not keeping his or her word, in spite of the fact that the child experiences the pleasure of being gratified.
 This process not only breaks trust with the child, but serves to give the child the idea that he or she has emotional power in the world; at first over parents, later over others.
 Additionally, many of these children fail to learn healthy respect for authority, because they have not been taught their place in relationship to adults in their world.

-Too bad, the child is crying:
+Too bad, the child is crying, but it will be okay:

 There is a middle ground between the two positions outlined above: the parent can be “okay” with the crying child.
 This parent sees crying as natural, and responds to the crying child in a neutral, disengaged, yet compassionate manner.
 This parent is not embarrassed by the child’s crying, and thus is neither indulgent, nor coercive, but rather accepting of the child’s struggle to cope with the disappointments of life.
 This parent has the ability to “hold the line” with the child, while being able to have empathy for that child’s struggle.